 - Book Publicity: Activate and review your book marketing, book launch and author promotion campaign

-Where do I find detailed information on this checklist?
+Where can you find additional detailed information on book publishing?

-I didn’t think I could do justice to all these different elements in the checklist in one or even several posts.
+I can not do justice to all the different elements in a book publishing checklist in one or even several posts.
 Each of the items in the checklist is meant to be researched and planned according to your personal preferences.
 This is the pain and also the joy of freedom which comes from being an independent self published author.
 You get to decide how you want to do things.